-It is in the conceptual framework introduced in the previous subsection that we shall work in when proving the law commutativity of addition within peano arithmetic.
+The conceptual framework introduced in the previous subsection is the one we shall work in when proving the law of commutativity of addition within peano arithmetic.
 Since this proof must be carried out within the system of Logiweb we here give a Logiweb example and prove a very basic lemma from [4], p.
-36, namely [M Lemma 1.8].
+36, namely [M Lemma 1.8]7.
 (We shall adopt the convention of writing "M" in front of a lemma, proposition etc. to denote "Mendelson".)